hbish/hbish.com/posts/2012/2012-08-27-java-pet-peeves-1-string-concatenation.md

 }
 ```

 This is bad because we are appending a string to a existing one over and over.
 Lets go way back and see what the documentation says about the String object.
-According to the Java documentation, &#8220;_Strings are constant; their values cannot be changed after they are created._&#8221; or in other words String objects are immutable.
+According to the Java documentation, "_Strings are constant; their values cannot be changed after they are created._" or in other words String objects are immutable.
 So what really happens when we are changing the value of the String is that we are really creating new String objects and the variable gets referenced to it.
-So concatenating strings by appending it &#8216;n&#8217; times we create &#8216;n&#8217; new objects and ever time the old ones are dropped at runtime.
+So concatenating strings by appending it 'n' times we create 'n' new objects and ever time the old ones are dropped at runtime.
 This process is very time consuming and very CPU intensive.
 So what can we do about this?
 Well we can use StringBuilders (If unavailable use StringBuffers instead).
 I will explain the reasons for this below.

 For large datasets we should always use StringBuilders due to its performance gain.
 Below is a really simple benchmark comparing the performance of a simple String.concat() vs. StringBuilder.append() vs. StringBuffer.append().
 The result is in milliseconds (code is available below the article).